 Opening the panel, Jane Harman, director, president, and CEO of The Wilson Center, touched on the contributions of migrants to U.S. society.
 “In my view, immigration is one of our country’s greatest sources of strength,” said Harman, whose father was born in Germany.
 The daughter of Lebanese immigrants, Donna Shalala, president of the University of Miami and former Secretary of Health and Human Services, seconded the contributions migrants have made to U.S. society.
 She noted they are highly represented among U.S. Nobel laureates, as well as in the executive ranks of the country’s top high-tech companies.

-Vice Chairman, Albright Stonebridge Group; Former Secretary of Commerce; and Member and Trustee, Wilson Center Board
+- Vice Chairman, Albright Stonebridge Group; Former Secretary of Commerce

 - columnist, Miami Herald